adonisjs/legacy-docs/3.0/overview.md

 AdonisJs has all of this built right into the framework or can be added by using one of the official library/modules.

 This guide is geared to give you an in-depth understanding of how AdonisJS works.
-If you are interested in seeing AdonisJs in action, check out this [VIDEO].
+Watch the below video, if you are interested in seeing how AdonisJs solves a practical problem.

+<iframe width="640" height="390" src="https://www.youtube.com/embed/4MB0_X1fm5k" frameborder="0" allowfullscreen></iframe>

 ## Simplest Example